thephpleague/json-guard/README.md

 Complete documentation is available [here](http://json-guard.thephpleague.com/).

-Pull requests for documentation should be sent to the [gh-pages branch](https://github.com/thephpleague/json-guard/tree/gh-pages).

 ## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information about what has changed recently.

 ## Testing